onkelbeh/HomeAssistantRepository/README.md

 Best you will start using the `app-misc/homeassistant-min` Ebuild.
 If you have it running and your stuff is added, you should take a look in `/etc/homeassistant/deps`.
 This directory holds Home Assistants virtual environment.
 If you find anything there, you can:

  1. do nothing and let it live in the virtual environment (not suggested)
  2. install the missing dependency with `emerge -tav {dependency}`, emtpy `/etc/homeassistant/deps` and restart Home Assistant.
 If something still is missing, it will be downloaded and installed again in the virtual enviroment.
 Things you install this way will be recorded in `/var/lib/portage/world`.
-These modules will be maintained and updated by portage.
+These modules will then be maintained and updated by portage.
  3. If you get a big `/var/lib/portage/world`, you can choose to use a bigger Ebuild anytime.
 Remove the old one first.

 ## Breaking Change: many USE flags changed in 0.115.0